 - Plant native plants that do not drop leaves that can end up getting into stormwater drains and increasing nutrient levels

 - Get involved with your local catchment or Environmental Friends Group to help revegetate our local waterways.
-Native sedges and rushes planted around wetlands can help to take up excess pollution from the water and help filter the water.
+Native sedges and rushes planted around wetlands and rivers can help to take up excess pollution from the water and help filter the water.

 If you have concerns about water quality in the City of Melville, please contact us.